MooseCapital/vite-react-project-setup/README.md

 ```jsx
 git commit -m "Initial commit"
 ```
-8. go back to git at the top and manage remotes, remove this repo from our new project
-9. add the remote ssh branch link to our new project
-10. Main and test local branches should be at the same commit, and we should only have one.
-11. for good practice, use "test" branch daily, then when we have important updates, use the main
+4. create a new project in github with the same name we chose in webstorm
+5. copy the ssh git link from github, in webstorm click git -> manage remotes -> add the ssh link
+6. in the git tab on the bottom, fetch from the link, now push to the main branch
+7. create a new branch called 'test', for good practice use this daily, and use 'main' for major updates
+8. npm install, to download everything from package.json

 ## npm config run scripts
 1. At the NPM config at the top, click "edit configurations", then add NPM from the list
-2. make sure to add the "dev" and "preview script" each, to start a local server with 1 click to the green arrow. remember these scripts need the path to where npm is installed.
+2. add all scripts from package.json, to start a local server with, so we can start by clicking the green arrow
+3. remember these scripts need the path to where node is installed. since we use nvm, it won't be in the webstorm directory, but in our home directory .nvm

 ## gh-pages when finished

 1) go to vite.config.js -> after plugins, write base with the current directory on Github